01NikodemW/cloudfide-recruitment-task-backend/README.md

 ## Running app
+1. Create .env file with

+MONGODB_URI=mongodb://admin:password@localhost:27017/trading?authSource=admin

+SYMBOL=BTCUSDT

-1. Run docker compose up -d
+2. Run docker compose up -d
-2. Run npm run start
+3. Run npm run start

 ### "Write some sample code to demonstrate the usage of your trading bot."
 I understood this as an example of how the strategy is used, so in main.ts, the bot runs every 5 seconds via setInterval(), continuously analyzing the market and executing trades as a demonstration.